chandrika1645/BlogsPost/README.md

 - **API Integration:** Axios is used to communicate with the backend for all operations.
 - **State Management:** React Context and react hooks.
 - **Responsive UI:** Mobile-friendly and accessible UI design.
+- **Toast Notifications:** Toast is used for displaying real-time notifications to users.

 ## Security